mmore500/downstream/joss/paper.md

 # Acknowledgements

 Thank you to Vivaan Singhvi for contributing supplemental material, including benchmarks and additional implementations, to the Downstream and hstrat libraries.
-This research was supported by University of Michigan through the Undergraduate Research Opportunities Program, by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research, and by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Sciences program.
+This research was supported by the University of Michigan through the Undergraduate Research Opportunities Program, by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research, and by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Sciences program.

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR), under Award Number DE-SC0025634.
 This report was prepared as an account of work sponsored by an agency of the United States Government.